dancaron/Django-ORM/README.md

 ├── README.md
 └── settings.py
 ```
-models.py is where you setup your typical Django models.
-db.sqlite3 is the default SQLITE3 database.
+The file structure is very simple. models.py is where you setup your typical Django models. db.sqlite3 is the default database that ships with the template.
-main.py is the entry point for the project, and where you start your code.
-settings.py is where can swap out the SQLITE3 database for another connection.
+The main.py file is the entry point for the project, and where you start your code.
+The settings.py file is where can swap out the SQLITE3 database for another connection, such as Postgres or AmazonRDS.

 Quick Setup
 -----------